atlassian-labs/react-loosely-lazy/README.md

 };
 ```

-### Trigger loading use case: No SSR & loading on user iteraction
+### Trigger loading use case: loading on user iteraction

+`lazy` should be used to define components that should be loaded only when rendered.
+If used in conjunction with `LazyWait`, it allows the async code to be requested only when a specific condition is thruty.
+That is great to dynamically load and render components without breaking CSS animations for instance.

 ```js
 import { lazy, LazyWait, LazySuspense } from 'react-loosely-lazy';